ResponsiveNZ/tailwind-starter-theme/README.md

 you can open your site with hot-reload at http://yourdomain:3000

 ### Optional CSS: base/rich-editor.css
-The '.prose' utility handles general styling of dynamic html elements.
-This css file contains styling specific to October's rich editor, that will be applied to any DOM element with a class `.rich-editor`.
+The .prose utility handles general styling of dynamic html elements.
+This css file contains styling specific to October's rich editor, that will be applied to any DOM element with a class .rich-editor.
 The way I use it - and thus included in the theme - is by adding the class `.rich-editor` to any divs where user-generated content may appear (e.g. blog posts, comments).
 This will take care of any of the rich editor specific options e.g. paragraph outlines, table highlighting.

 ### Production build